28 Sep 2018 Morgan Hayze

 Former USB Bankers Get $103 Million Closer to Create a Crypto Bank

-Headed by former UBS bankers, Andreas Amschwand (Chairman) and Guido Buehler (Chief executive), SEBA is on the way to get a securities dealer and banking license from FINMA- Swiss financial industry regulator.
-The license will give the company the rights to conduct investments business and crypto trading for qualified investors and other banks.
+Headed by former UBS bankers, Andreas Amschwand (Chairman) and Guido Buehler (Chief executive), SEBA is on the way to getting a securities dealer and banking license from FINMA- Swiss financial industry regulator.
+The license will give the company the right to conduct investments business and crypto trading for qualified investors and other banks.

-Commenting on the project, Andreas Amschwand said that Switzerland offers a favorable environment for their project, as several authorities have committed to creating a stable regulatory environment to boost the growth of the blockchain technology and crypto assets.
+Commenting on the project, Andreas Amschwand said that Switzerland offers a favorable environment for their project, as several authorities have committed to creating a stable regulatory environment to boost the growth of blockchain technology and crypto-assets.

 Within the goals of 2019, SEBA is planning to expand its operation in major financial hubs, starting with Zurich.
 The company’s investors include reputable firms such as Summer Capital, BlackRiver, Asset Management, Singapore, China, Hong Kong, and Switzerland.

 Last week, the SBA (Swiss Bankers Association) issued regulatory guidelines for banks working with startups in the blockchain industry.
 These guidelines were issued to avoid a mass crypto exodus due to regulatory arbitrage in Switzerland.

 According to the regulations issued by the SBA, firms with Initial coin offerings (ICOs) must follow the regulations strictly and abide by the Swiss KYC (know-your-customer) and AML (anti-money laundering) laws.
 On the other hand, companies without ICOs will have the same treatment as other small and medium enterprises.